-Counselling for Trauma
+Counselling for Trauma and PTSD

 At The Psych Professionals we offer Trauma Therapy to children, adolescents and adults who need support after a traumatic event.
 Our Trauma Psychologists have postgraduate clinical training and can assess, diagnose, and treat a range of trauma-related conditions.